Stickysticky/cvdou/README.md

 # CVDOU – Custom Image Search App

 ## Overview
-CVDOU is my first Flutter application, designed to perform **image-based searches** while allowing users to **filter the websites** where the search is conducted.
+CVDOU is a flutter application, designed to perform **image-based searches** while allowing users to **filter the websites** where the search is conducted.
 This ensures more relevant and targeted results.

 ## Features
 - **Image-Based Search**: Upload an image to initiate a search.